CCHMC-Translation/CCHMC-Translation.github.io/index.md

     Note: witnesses usually only speak English but are often asked to sign translated forms to indicate they were present when the form was signed by a limited English proficient person.
     {: .notice--info}

+    Exception: In cases where the translation and English label are the same (e.g. *date* in French), the label may remain monolingual.
+    {: .notice--warning}

 9. Whenever something isn't clear, or sounds potentially inappropriate when translated, ask for clarification.